 One of the quickest and easiest ways to setup application high-availability and improve performance is to implement the load balancer (LB).

-On high-level, there are three types of a load balancer.
+On high-level, there are three types of load balancer.

-Hardware load balancer is dedicated appliance to provide load distribution, and it’s relevant features.
+A hardware load balancer is a dedicated appliance to provide load distribution, and it’s relevant features.
 Some of the popular LB hardware vendors are:

 They are expensive but give you full control.